tml-tuebingen/pytorch-module-monitor/README.md

 )
 ```

-### Complex Modules (MonitorMixin)
+## Complex Modules

-By default, only modules returning a single tensor are monitored.
-For complex outputs (e.g., attention), use `MonitorMixin`:
+By default, we monitor the activations of modules that return a single tensor.
+To monitor statistics of complex modules, these modules can implement `MonitorMixin`.
+We use this approach to monitor the internals of the attention operation.

 ```python
 from torch_module_monitor import MonitorMixin, monitor_scaled_dot_product_attention